yaronf/I-D/STAR-Delegation/draft-sheffer-acme-star-delegation.md

 The Order object that is created on the IdO:

 - MUST start in the "ready" state;
-- MUST contain an "authorizations" field with zero elements;
+- MUST contain an "authorizations" array with zero elements;
 - MUST NOT contain the "notBefore" and "notAfter" fields.

 ~~~